 The Health Systems Science Learning Series has been developed by leading experts from the AMA Accelerating Change in Medical Education Consortium.
 For more information about the AMA's health systems science resources, please visit Teaching Health Systems Science or contact us at firstname.lastname@example.org.

-You can purchase the Health System Science book, 2nd edition here.
+You can purchase the Health Systems Science Education book, 1st edition here.